Theology

 To attain the master’s degree, the following requirements need to be fulfilled:

-1. A minimum of 40 credits within a period of 24 months, with 24 credits in subjects; 10 credits for the thesis; and 6 credits in complementary activities.
+1. At least 40 credits within 24 months, with 24 credits in subjects, 10 credits for the thesis, and six credits in complementary activities.

-3. After the defense, the master’s student will have up to 90 days to submit the final version, printed and bound, as well as in a digital format.
+3. After the defense, the master’s student will have up to 90 days to submit the final version, printed and bound, and in a digital format.

 To attain the doctorate, the following requirements need to be fulfilled:

-1. A minimum of 50 credits (with up to 24 credits recognized as earned within the master’s degree) within a period of 48 months, with 24 credits in subjects; 9 credits in Advanced Seminars; 12 credits for the dissertation; and 5 credits in complementary activities.
+1. A minimum of 50 credits (up to 24 credits recognized as earned within the master’s degree) within 48 months, with 24 credits in subjects, nine credits in Advanced Seminars, 12 credits for the dissertation, and five credits in complementary activities.

-3. After the defense, the doctoral student will have up to 90 days to submit the final version, printed and bound, as well as in a digital format.
+3. After the defense, the doctoral student has up to 90 days to submit the final version, printed, bound, and in digital format.

-The social insertion of the PGPT consists of several forms of assistance, offering specialization, short-term, university, and community outreach courses; publishing magazines and journals; contributing to education and media; as well as providing an active and supportive presence in situations of vulnerability at the international, national, regional, and local levels.
+The PPGT’s social insertion consists of several forms of assistance: offering specialization, short-term, university, and community outreach courses; publishing magazines and journals; contributing to education and media; and providing an active and supportive presence in situations of vulnerability at the international, national, regional, and local levels.

 INTERNATIONAL INSERTION: